quii/learn-go-with-tests/databases.md

 _Databases_ are storage mediums that can provide these properties, and much much more.

-Also note that, in general, there are two large branches of database types, [SQL](https://en.wikipedia.org/wiki/SQL) and [NOSQL](https://en.wikipedia.org/wiki/NoSQL).
-In this chapter we will be focusing on SQL databases, using the [database/sql](https://golang.org/pkg/database/sql) package and the `postgres` driver [pq](_ 'github.com/lib/pq').
+There are [many different types of databases](https://en.wikipedia.org/wiki/Outline_of_databases#Types_of_databases), each one with its own data structures, procedures and algorithms.
+In this chapter we will be focusing on [SQL](https://en.wikipedia.org/wiki/SQL) databases, which is of the [relational type](https://en.wikipedia.org/wiki/Relational_database), using the [database/sql](https://golang.org/pkg/database/sql) package and the `postgres` driver [pq](https://github.com/lib/pq).

 There is a fair bit of CLI usage in this chapter (mainly setting up the database).
 For the sake of simplicity we will assume that you are running `ubuntu` on your machine, with `bash` installed.
 In the near future, look into the appendix for installation on other systems.